 Backstory and Context

-Fort DeRussy's most significant military action was in July 1864, when Confederate General Jubal Early attacked Fort Stevens.
-Fort DeRussy's 100-pound Parrott rifle was the largest artillery in the battle, supported by other guns and mortars which halted the Confederate advance on Fort Stevens.
+Fort DeRussy's most significant military action was in July 1864, when Confederate General Jubal Early attacked Fort Stevens with his soldiers.
+Fort DeRussy's 100-pound Parrott rifle was the largest artillery used in the battle.
+It was supported by other guns and mortars which halted the Confederate advance on Fort Stevens.
+There were a total of 13 guns on the grounds of the fort for defense.
+The Parrott rifle could fire off 32 rounds when used in war.

 National Park Service.
 Fort DeRussy.
 June 25th 2019.
 Accessed April 25th 2020. https://www.nps.gov/places/fort-derussy.htm